 On the other hand, if you fail to make needed repairs, your rental property could go unrented for extended lengths of time as prospective renters choose to lease other, more modernized and well-maintained housing options.
 This would also have a severe detrimental impact on your rental income.

-if all of this talk about renovating rental housing, "break even points," "returns on investment" and "opportunity costs" is giving you a headache, it's likely that you'll benefit from the help of a property management company.
+Pro tip: If talk about renovating rental housing, break even points, returns on investment, and opportunity costs is stressful, you might benefit from the help of a property management company.

 Professional property managers can assist with every aspect of managing rental real estate that you despise, from handling tenant disputes and non-payment of rent, being available 24/7 for emergencies of all sorts, providing insight on landlord-tenant law and, of course, facilitating everything from routine maintenance to major renovation projects.